NixOS/rfcs/rfcs/0000-rfc-process.md

 refined in the future.
 We don't have a technical commitee so controversial changes will be rejected by default.

+If a RFC is accepted then authors may implement it and submit the feature as a pull request to the Nix or nixpkgs repo.
+An 'accepted' RFC is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

 Whoever merges the RFC should do the following:

-* Create a corresponding issue on the appropriate repo (NixOS/Nix, NixOS/nixpkgs, ...).
 * Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created issue.
 * Commit everything.

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Nix or nixpkgs repo.
-An 'accepted' RFC is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+If a RFC is rejected, whoever merges the RFC should do the following:
+* Move the rfc to the rejected folder
+* Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created issue.
+* Include a summary reason for the rejection
+* Commit everything

 ## Role of the "co-author"